Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Experiments

 \subsection{Generalization Evaluation}

-If the learned policies both (1) adapt better and faster; and (2) perform well in novel games with no additional training (\ie, zero-shot transfer), then the algorithm is considered to generalize well.
-Now we evaluate the generalization ability of MRA and other methods based on these two metrics.
+If agents with the learned policies can both (1) adapt better and faster; and (2) perform well in novel (or unseen) evaluation games in a zero-shot manner, then the algorithm is considered to generalize well.
+In the following parts, we test the generalizability of MRA and other baseline methods based on these two metrics.